quantumarmadillo/quantumarmadillo/README.md

 (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+Ask them if you should donate to [My Paypal](https://www.paypal.me/vaporoneeternal)